 Hi-Chew is a delicious candy that many people enjoy!
 They’re trendy at Halloween, Children’s Day, or birthday parties.
 Have you ever wondered where it came from?
 If so, let’s quickly explore some exciting information and the super unique flavors of Hi-Chew.

-Long ago, a talented man named Taichiro Morinaga, aka the founder of one of Japan’s most famous confectionery companies – Morinaga & Co. wanted to create a treat that was like chewing gum but could be swallowed.
+In the early 20th century, Taichiro Morinaga, aka the founder of one of Japan’s most famous confectionery companies – Morinaga & Co. wanted to create a treat that was like chewing gum but could be swallowed.
 This was because taking food from your mouth wasn’t polite in Japan.

 Not only is it gluten-free, it comes in a wide variety of flavors!
 Starting with its distinctive original flavors like strawberry, green apple, and grape, Hi-Chew has expanded its flavor variety to over 200 since its introduction in 1975.
-And among them, there are about over 20 varieties available in the US.
+And among them, there are over 20 varieties available in the US.

 Are you interested in enjoying fantastic Japanese snacks like Hi-Chew?
 Check out TokyoTreat!
 TokyoTreat delivers limited-edition Japanese noodles, snacks, drinks, and sweets right to your door so you can enjoy the latest treats directly from Japan!